vhill/cs010_programs/README.md

-cs010_code_snippets
+cs010_programs
 ===================

-The CS010(v) code snippets repository has pieces of code to supplement teaching the weekly topic.
+The CS010(v) programs repository has excutable versions of the various assignments.